-- Create different layers for your different line types; center, hidden and dimensions. - Never cover another drawn object with a dimension extension line. - Avoid the crossing of two dimension lines if possible. - Avoid dimensioning hidden lines unless there is no other reasonable way to display this information. - Bring your centerlines out slightly and symmetrically from the edge of your drawn object, they should never terminate on a model edge. - Bring out or extend your section arrows so they do not touch your model.
+- Create different layers for your different line types; center, hidden and dimensions. - Dimensions extension lines should never cover the bold line representing and object edge - Avoid the crossing of two dimension lines if possible. - Avoid dimensioning hidden lines unless there is no other reasonable way to display this information. - Bring your centerlines out slightly and symmetrically from the edge of your drawn object, they should never terminate on a model edge. - Bring out or extend your section arrows so they do not touch your model.